Objectives: Use thought and care in all aspects of plant handling to prevent contamination in various plant production and maintenance activities.

 What you need to know: If in doubt, sanitize surfaces, tools, and hands directly before they are used with clean materials.
 Some redundancy in maintaining sanitation will not cause harm, whereas skipping sanitation because something is supposed to be clean can lead to accidental contamination.
 Do not allow water, soil, or debris from contaminated items and surfaces (including the ground) to be transferred to clean plants or surfaces.
 Avoid moving soil or splashing water between plants.

 6.4.1.
 Provide disinfectant footbaths or other decontamination supplies (brushes and disinfectant sprayers) for sanitizing footwear at all entrances to clean areas.
-Workers may also use a separate set of sanitized shoes or boots that are used only in the clean area.
+Footwear, including grooves in soles, should be free of visible soil and debris before entering clean areas.
+Workers may alternatively use dedicated clean, sanitized shoes or boots that are stored and and used only in the clean area.
 Sanitize these at least daily.

 6.4.2.
 Items (including workers’ gloves or hands) that have been in contact with the ground or other potentially contaminated surfaces or materials must be sanitized before being placed in contact with clean plant materials, pots, soil, or benches.